 If you’d like to get involved in the Transport Action Group, either as an active member or an occasional helper, please fill in the Volunteer Sign up Form and we’ll be in contact.

 To get in touch with the Transport Action Group, email us at: firstname.lastname@example.org

 Big infrastructure investments obviously take time, and we can’t wave a wand and magic up a new fleet of electric buses.
 So we’ve decided that our initial focus will be on promoting behaviour change and supporting more active travel.
 That means getting people out of their cars and encouraging more biking, e-biking and walking.

-e West Sussex County Council are beginning the rollout of a big new programme to install electric vehicle charging points around the county.
-The company doing this, Connected Kerb, are focussing first on those who...
+West Sussex County Council are beginning the rollout of a big new programme to install electric vehicle charging...

 )Electric cars are seen as a big part of a more sustainable, low carbon, transport future.
 Sales in the UK have been...